 FEDERATED table by adding indexes to the

 table on the host.
-The optimization will occur because the query
+The optimization occurs because the query

-sent to the remote server will include the contents of the
+sent to the remote server includes the contents of the

-WHERE clause and will be sent to the remote
+WHERE clause and is sent to the remote server

-server and subsequently executed locally.
-This reduces the
+and subsequently executed locally.
+This reduces the network

-network traffic that would otherwise request the entire table
+traffic that would otherwise request the entire table from the